Daily Delight

 Studies have shown that there is a subconscious process in our minds that leads us to become attracted to what is familiar, even if what we have become accustomed to is not the best, even if they are hurtful and harmful.
 This explains why it is so difficult to appreciate a healthy relationship when all we have been exposed to were hurtful ones; it explains why we resort to unbecoming habits, even when we realize that these habits do nothing but cause us more pain; it explains why, even when God calls us to a new, beautiful thing, we feel afraid and doubtful because the unknown is a call from what is familiar; it explains why, even when we have so much love to receive, we seek satisfaction, validation, and fulfillment elsewhere.

-Thankfully, even when we are lured outside of the presence of God, just as Hosea bought back Gomer every time she would run away, God calls us back home into His presence to a deeper level of intimacy that satisfies and saves
+Thankfully, even when we are lured outside of the presence of God, just as Hosea bought back Gomer every time she would run away, God calls us back home into His presence to a deeper level of intimacy that satisfies and saves.

 It's this sort of unending grace that helps me to appreciate, Romans 8:38: "Can anything ever separate us from Christ’s love?"
 Nothing.
 And it's certainly an unending grace that prompts me to show my Nae grace whenever she returns home after running away.